In Energy Modelling Lab we believe that modelling the world can help creating an informed sustainable transition.

 The TIMES model framework

 We use the model in two ways.
-In to top down approach the model finds the optimal path to a certain goal.
-For example net zero green house gas emissions in 2050.
-In the bottom up approach, the model is used to test the consequences of different political tools such as a CO2-tax.
+In the top-down approach, the model designates the optimal path to a certain target.
+A target could be net zero emissions in 2050 at the country level.
+In the bottom-up approach, the model can test the impact of new policies such as a CO2 tax or the phasing out of biomass.

 AZERBAIJAN